quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Data can undergo anonymization, pseudonymization, permutation, truncation, re-encryption, or aggregation; see {{Appendix B of !DNS-PRIVACY=RFC8932}} for techniques, especially regarding IP addresses.
-However, operators should be cautious because many of these have been shown to be insufficient to safeguard user privacy or identity, particularly with large or easily correlated data sets.
+However, operators should be cautious because many anonymization methods have been shown to be insufficient to safeguard user privacy or identity, particularly with large or easily correlated data sets.

 Operators should consider end user rights and preferences.
 Active user participation (as